##plugins.themes.bootstrap3.article.main##

 How to Cite

 Dr. Paul C. Mocombe.
 (2024).
 Black Emasculated Patriarchy.
 Research Review, 5(2).
-Retrieved from http://researchreview.in/index.php/rr/article/view/154
+Retrieved from https://researchreview.in/index.php/rr/article/view/154

 ##plugins.themes.bootstrap3.article.details##